Skip to Content

 Azure 2.0 Wetsuit

-This slightly thicker suit is sure to keep you warm in autumn waters, yet the 4mm-neoprene is still lightweight and flexible — ideal for speedy swims.
+This slightly thicker suit is sure to keep you warm in cooler waters, yet the 4mm-neoprene is still lightweight and flexible — ideal for speedy swims.
 The buoyancy panels in the legs and hips were helpful, too, moving newer swimmers into a better position in the water.

 Our team praised the sporty design and said the stretchy material helped create a great fit, particularly for taller testers.
 It also allowed them a full range of motion.
 They found the zip tricky to do up without a helping hand, however, and the arm holes a bit tight to squeeze into.
 But, once on, it definitely delivered.